Our Beliefs and Values

 “Accept the one whose faith is weaker, without quarreling over each other’s opinions.”
 Romans 14:1

 4. Gratitude – “Get Grateful”

 Spiritual growth is messy and a lot of work.
 The only thing that will move us into a strong sustainable relationship with God, is gratitude.
-It’s only when we realize just how dark the darkness we were in.
-When we can look back and see the hard times that God has brought us through, we can fully grasp how incredible is the love and Grace of God.
+When we can realize the darkness we were in and see where God has brought us.
+Then we can fully grasp how incredible is the love and Grace of God.